 More and more lodging establishments, attractions and events now think ADA-compliant.
 This means that they want to comply with the guidelines set forth by the Americans with Disabilities Act, which prohibits discrimination and ensures equal access to state and local government services, public accommodations, commercial facilities and transportation.
-You can read more on ADA requirements at the U.S. Department of Justice ADA site.

 Travel Tips for Persons with Disabilities

 Following are some of the questions to ask when planning a trip.
 You can read more on ADA requirements at the US Department of Justice ADA website.

 - How far from the entrance is the handicapped parking?

 - Is there access to a lowered telephone, drinking fountain, light switches, thermostat and peep holes?